alexkasongo/reservemee/README.md

 - Ease of Styling: ReserveMee ships with Vuetify.
 Vuetify is a Vue UI Library with beautifully handcrafted Material Components.
 No design skills required — everything you need to create amazing applications is at your fingertips.
   [Learn more](https://vuetifyjs.com/en/)
-- Flexible & scalable: ReserveMee is built using Nuxtjs and Firebase for easy scalability.
+- Flexible & scalable: ReserveMee is built using Nuxtjs and Firebase for easy scalability through Firebase.
 - Dark Mode 😍: ReserveMee ships with dark mode out the box.

 ## Support ReverveMee 💖